Hi! We’re excited to have you as a contributor.

 ## Set your working directory to the project root $ cd galaxy ## Start the build process $ make dev/up

 Any missing images (i.e. postgresql, rabbitmq, prometheus, influxdb, grafana) will be pulled.
 Getting all the images downloaded may take a few minutes.
-Once all the images are available, the ontainers will launch.
+Once all the images are available, the containers will launch.

-Aftr the above commands completes, you can take a look at the containers by
+After the above commands complete, you can take a look at the containers by

 docker ps in your second terminal session: